zmaychek84/gaia/README.md

 The quickest way to get started with GAIA is by using one of the provided installers.
 There are two options available:

 1. **GAIA_Hybrid_Installer.exe**: For running agents with the Hybrid (NPU+iGPU) execution on Ryzen AI PCs.
-This is the recommended installer that offers the best performance.
+This is the recommended installer that offers the best performance. **Requires an AMD Ryzen AI 300 series processor**.
-1. **GAIA_Installer.exe**: For running agents on non-Ryzen AI PCs, this uses Ollama as the backend.
+1. **GAIA_Installer.exe**: For running agents on non-Ryzen AI 300-series PCs, this uses Ollama as the backend.

 Each installer includes both a CLI tool and a GUI.
 The installation process typically takes about 5-10 minutes, depending on your Wi-Fi connection, and provides everything you need to start working with LLMs.

-⚠️ NOTE: When running GAIA using the Hybrid mode, please make sure to disable any discrete third-party GPUs in Device Manager.
+⚠️ **NOTE**: When running GAIA using the Hybrid mode, please make sure to disable any discrete third-party GPUs in Device Manager.

 ## Installation Steps

 ![image](./data/img/gaia-setup.png)

 To install the GAIA application, please follow these steps:
-1. Make sure you meet the minimum system requirements [here](#system-requirements)
+1. Make sure you meet the minimum [system requirements](#system-requirements) - **For Hybrid mode, you must have an AMD Ryzen AI 300-series processor**
 1. Download the [latest release](https://github.com/amd/gaia/releases) of the GAIA installers from the "Assets" section:
    ![image](./data/img/gaia-installer.png)
    1. If you have a Ryzen AI PC, choose the Hybrid installer, otherwise choose the generic installer.